chromium/chromium/docs/testing/testing_in_chromium.md

 development pain for other and then fix it later. "[How do I disable a flaky test]" has instructions on how to disable a flaky test.

+## Other

+Tests are not configured to upload metrics, such as UMA, UKM or crash reports.

 [gtest]: https://github.com/google/googletest
 [Simple gtests]: https://github.com/google/googletest/blob/main/docs/primer.md#simple-tests
 [Junit]: https://developer.android.com/training/testing/junit-rules